nis65/multiroom/README.md

 If you can hear the sound via browser, your icecast setup works.

-### Analog input (to icecast)
+### Analog input to icecast

-I know that most people will not need / implement this.
-But it is simpler than the bluetooth use case so it is described first.
+Even if you don't do/need this, please read this short section.
+It helps to understand what we will do with bluetooth later.

 The only thing we need is a process that feeds the analog input to the icecast server and creates a stream.
 This is the same oneliner as above, we just read the sound from alsa and not from a `.wav` file.